-For the last 29 years, the Traffic Safety Advisory Board has honored community leaders in traffic safety with the Norma H. Coburn Traffic Safety Community Service Award.
+For the last 31 years, the Traffic Safety Advisory Board has honored community leaders in traffic safety with the Norma H. Coburn Traffic Safety Community Service Award.
 The Coburn Award recognizes an organization or individual for their outstanding achievement in traffic safety.
-This year’s Coburn Award recipient was Steve Erwin, Clinton’s Ditch Cooperative Company, Inc. Since 1996, the Gerald E. Deitz Individual Safety Service Award has recognized professional individuals in the community who have made a difference in the traffic safety field.
-This year’s Deitz Award was presented to Michael Johnson, Branch’s Driving School, for his traffic safety efforts.
+This year’s Coburn Award recipient was Police Officer Michael Goudy, Syracuse Police Department, for his Child Passenger Restraint efforts.
+Since 1996, the Gerald E. Deitz Individual Safety Service Award has recognized professional individuals in the community who have made a difference in the traffic safety field.
+This year’s Deitz Award was presented to Police Officer David Demand, Syracuse Police Department, for his commercial vehicle traffic safety efforts.
 Given since 2000, the John H. Mulroy Traffic Safety Government Service Award is bestowed on a governmental agency or individual that has dedicated themselves to making roads safer in Onondaga County.
-This year’s Mulroy Award was presented to Officer Mike Goudy, Syracuse Police Department, for his Child Passenger Safety efforts.
+This year’s Mulroy Award was presented to Tim Baker, New York State Department of Transportation’s Regional Emergency Manager, for coordination with multiple agencies on incidents that impact the highway system.